vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 :::image type="content" source="media/run-antivirus.png" alt-text="The notification to select quick scan or full scan and add comment" lightbox="media/run-antivirus.png":::

-The Action center will show the scan information and the device timeline will include a new event, reflecting that a scan action was submitted on the device.
-Microsoft Defender Antivirus alerts will reflect any detections that surfaced during the scan.
+The Action center shows the scan information and the device timeline include a new event, reflecting that a scan action was submitted on the device.
+Microsoft Defender Antivirus alerts reflect any detections that surfaced during the scan.

 > [!NOTE]
 > When triggering a scan using Defender for Endpoint response action, Microsoft Defender antivirus 'ScanAvgCPULoadFactor' value still applies and limits the CPU impact of the scan.